Quasi-Experimental Shift-Share Research Designs: Shift-Share IV in Practice

-Isolating the within-period variation in manufacturing shocks requires further controls in the incomplete shares case, as discussed in Section \ref{subsec:Extensions}.
-Specifically, Column 3 controls for lagged manufacturing shares interacted with period indicators, which are the share-weighted sums of period effects in $q_{nt}$.
-With these controls the SSIV point estimate is to -0.267 with an exposure-robust standard error of 0.099.\footnote{Appendix Figure C1 reports binned scatter plots that illustrate the first-stage and reduced-form relationships corresponding to the Column 3 IV specification.
-Also note that the column 3 estimate can be interpreted as a weighted average of two period-specific shift-share IV coefficients.
+Isolating the within-period variation in manufacturing shocks requires further controls in the incomplete shares case, as discussed in Section \ref{subsec:Panels}.
+Specifically, column 3 controls for lagged manufacturing shares interacted with period indicators, which are the share-weighted sums of period effects in $q_{nt}$.
+This is equivalent to the use of period fixed effects in the industry-level analysis of \textcite{AADHP2016}.
+With these controls the SSIV point estimate is -0.267 with an exposure-robust standard error of 0.099.\footnote{Appendix Figure C1 reports binned scatter plots that illustrate the first-stage and reduced-form industry-level relationships corresponding to the column 3 specification.
+This estimate can be interpreted as a weighted average of two period-specific shift-share IV coefficients.
 Column 1 of Appendix Table C3 shows the underlying estimates, from a just-identified IV regression where both treatment and the instrument are interacted with period indicators (as well as the manufacturing share control, as in column 3), with exposure-robust standard errors obtained by the equivalent industry-level regression discussed in Section \ref{sec:InferenceDiagnostics}.
 The estimated effect of increased Chinese import competition is negative in both periods (\textendash 0.491 and \textendash 0.225).
-Other columns repeat the analysis for other outcomes.} While the coefficient remains statistically and economically significant, it is smaller in magnitude than the estimates in Columns 1 and 2.
+Other columns repeat the analysis for other outcomes.} While the coefficient remains statistically and economically significant, it is smaller in magnitude than the estimates in columns 1 and 2.
 The difference stems from the fact that 2000\textendash 07 saw both a faster growth in imports from China (e.g., due to its entry to the WTO) and a faster decline in U.S. manufacturing.
-The earlier columns attribute the faster manufacturing decline to increased trade with China, while the specification in Column 3 controls for any unobserved shocks specific to the manufacturing sector overall in the 2000s (e.g., faster automation), as would a conventional industry-level IV regression with period fixed effects.
+The earlier columns attribute the faster manufacturing decline to increased trade with China, while the specification in Column 3 controls for any unobserved shocks specific to the manufacturing sector overall in the 2000s (e.g., any demand or supply shock affecting the manufacturing sector, which could include automation, innovation, falling consumer demand due to income effects, etc.).
+Conventional industry-level IV regressions control for such unobserved shocks with period fixed effects, as in Table 3, column 1 of \textcite{AADHP2016}.\footnote{In principle, China could have affected the path of the U.S. manufacturing sector as a whole, and thus the variation in the average China shock across periods may be informative about the effects of interest.
+However, because of the multiplicity of shocks that may affect the manufacturing sector as a whole in a given period, this variation cannot be viewed as a quasi-experimental source of variation for the impact of trade with China on employment and other outcomes.
+This is why industry-level studies of the China shock use period fixed effects, possibly reducing power but substantially improving robustness of the estimates.
+In the ADH application the estimation power is not actually reduced, as the Table 4 column 3 standard error is even slightly smaller than that in the previous columns.} The translation of their industry specification into the regional setup of ADH requires interacting the lagged manufacturing shares with period indicators, a simple but important insight of our framework.